zhujun98/amazing-quantum-computing/README.md

 ## Books

+- *Quantum Computation and Quantum Information (10th Anniversary Edition)*, Michael A. Nielsen and Isaac L. Chuang

+  One of the most cited books in physics of all time!!!

-- Mastering Quantum Computing with IBM QX
+- *Mastering Quantum Computing with IBM QX*

   https://github.com/PacktPublishing/Mastering-Quantum-Computing-with-IBM-QX